hackclub/hackclub/internals/README.md

 - [Logos / design assets](logos/)
 - [Management](management/)

-_This is not being maintained right now, sorry.
-Stay tuned._
+_This directory is not being maintained right now, sorry._